Branching $k$-path vertex cover of forests: The directed case

-To show that the lower bound is tight, we recurrently construct a sequence of rooted directed forests $\{F_i\}$ on which the lower bound is attained.
+To show that the lower bound is tight, we recursively construct a sequence of rooted directed forests $\{F_i\}$ on which the lower bound is attained.
 Define $F_1$ to be the rooted directed forest consisting of a directed path on $k$ vertices.
-For each $i \geq 1$, define $F_{i+1}$ to be a directed path on $2k$ vertices with a copy of $F_i$ attached to the vertex number $k$ on that path by an additional arc from that vertex to the root of the copy of $F_i$.
+For each $i \geq 1$, define $F_{i+1}$ to be a directed path $v_1 \ldots v_{2k}$ on $2k$ vertices with a copy of $F_i$ attached to the vertex $v_k$ by an additional arc from that vertex to the root of the copy of $F_i$, as shown in Figure~\ref{figure:directed_tightness_construction}.
 Denote by $n_i$ the number of vertices in $F_i$.
 By construction, we have $n_1=k$ and $n_{i+1}=n_i+2k$.
 So, using induction, we derive that $n_i=k(2i-1)$.
 Also, by construction, $F_1$ has a single leaf and $F_{i+1}$ has one more leaf than $F_i$.
 So, using induction, we derive that $F_i$ has exactly $i$ leaves.
-Take the set $P_i$ to be the set of all $i$ leaves in $F_i$.
-It can be easily proved by induction that every directed path on $k$ vertices in $F_i$ contains either a leaf or a branching vertex.
-This means that $P_i$ is a branching $k$-path vertex cover of $F_i$.
-We have $|P_i|=i$ and $\frac{n_i+k}{2k}=\frac{k(2i-1)+k}{2k}=\frac{2ki}{2k}=i$.
-Therefore, we have $|P_i|=\frac{n_i+k}{2k}$, which means that the lower bound is attained on $F_i$. \end{proof}